gkotian/gkotian.github.io/travels/_posts/2010-05-29-moving-up-the-coast.md

 title: Moving up the coast
 categories:
 - Ecuador
-excerpt: As I was having breakfast by the beach the next morning, a pudgy man came along, sat himself down on my table and started talking to me.
-My obvious deficiency in Spanish didn't seem to deter him, and he launched into telling me about the highlights of Muisne.
 ---

 As I was having breakfast by the beach the next morning, a pudgy man came along,